simplesamlphp/simplesamlphp/docs/simplesamlphp-authproc.md

 ],
 ```

 Some *Auth Proc Filters* have optional or required *parameters*.
-To send parameters to *Auth Proc Filters*, you need to choose the second of the two alernatives above.
+To send parameters to *Auth Proc Filters*, you need to choose the second of the two alternatives above.
 Here is an example of provided parameters to the consent module:

 ```php
 90 => [